oracle-livelabs/oci/digital-twin/01-set-up-environment/set-up-environment.md

 ![create stack 2](./images/create_stack2.png)

-4. In the `Configuration variables` section, enter your name or initials, which will be used to provide uniqueness to resource names where required.
+4. In the `Configuration variables` section, supply the following input:

+    In the `Unique Identifier Embedded String` field, enter your name or initials, which will be used to provide uniqueness to resource names where required.

-    For example, if you enter "JohnDoe", the resulting Compartment name will appear similar to: `Ad_workshop_JohnDoe_logical_pheasant`.
+    For example, if you enter *JohnDoe*, the resulting Compartment name will appear similar to: `Ad_workshop_JohnDoe_logical_pheasant`.
 The `logical_pheasant` suffix is a pseudorandomly-generated petname, which contributes additional uniqueness to the resource name.

     Additionally, select your `Parent Compartment` and `Region` to choose where you wish to deploy the infrastructure stack.